davidthewatson/dzn/README.md

 What install?

 I run pyenv.
-THis has only been tested on python 3.6.2.
+This has only been tested on python 3.6.2.

 ## Requirements